Special Education Enrollment Information

-Argonne EES, Bessie Carmichael, Dr. W. Cobb PreK, Jefferson EES, John Mclaren EES, Leola M. Havard Early Ed Sch, Malcolm X, Presidio EES, San Miguel EES, Teresa Mahler, Tule Elk Park EES
+Argonne EES, Bessie Carmichael, Dr. W. Cobb PreK, Jefferson EES, John Mclaren EES, Leola M. Havard EES, Malcolm X PreK, Presidio EES, San Miguel EES, Theresa Mahler, Tule Elk Park EES

-Bryant PreK, Dr. W. Cobb PreK, Grattan, John Mclaren EES, John Muir Prek, Jose Ortega PreK, Las Americas EES, Leola M. Havard Early Ed Sch, Mc Coppin PreK, P. Revere - PreK, Raphael Weill EES, Sheridan Pre-K
+Bryant PreK, Dr. W. Cobb PreK, El Dorado PreK, Grattan, John Mclaren EES, John Muir Prek, Jose Ortega PreK, Las Americas EES, Leola M. Havard EES, Mc Coppin PreK, P. Revere - PreK, Raphael Weill EES, Sheridan Pre-K

 PreK - Chavez, Cesar (Total Communication), Lafayette (Auditory/Oral)